podestplatz/FreeCAD-blog/posts/dev-logs.rst

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**June 11th:** with `commit 645a0f0`_ I added support for all attributes that are optional, to be added (at least the ones defined in `markup.xsd`).
+Currently I am not supporting the addition of whole new projects, and viewpoints are not mutable, so once after they are saved they stay.
+Then locally I am currently implementing the addition of a whole viewpoint file.
+Probably tomorrow it will be merged into master and pushed upstream.

 **June 10th:** `writer.addElement()` function is again further finished.
 It now has the capability of adding attributes to `File` elements in the header.
 For